Markus Näslund: New York Rangers

 Näslund signed a two-year, $8 million contract, including a $1 million signing bonus, with the New York Rangers on 3 July 2008.
 Upon signing, he revealed New York was his preferred destination heading into free agency.
 He left Vancouver as the franchise's all-time leader in goals and points with 346 and 756, respectively.
 His departure also ended his eight-year tenure as team captain, matching Stan Smyl's captaincy as the longest in franchise history.
 General manager Mike Gillis, who formerly acted as Näslund's agent, released a statement on behalf of the Canucks organization, commending him as "one of the greatest athletes to ever represent the Canucks both on and off of the ice".

-Naslund chose to wear #91 with the Rangers, as his #19 was already being worn by Scott Gomez.
+Näslund chose to wear #91 with the Rangers, as his #19 was already being worn by Scott Gomez.

 As the Rangers held their training camp for the 2008–09 season overseas in Europe, they competed in a one-game challenge against Russian squad Metallurg Magnitogorsk on 1 October 2008 in Bern, Switzerland.
 The Rangers won the game 4–3, capturing the inaugural Victoria Cup.
 On 3 October, Näslund was named an alternate captain for the Rangers.
 The next day, he scored his first goal as a Ranger during the season-opener in Prague, Czech Republic, a 2–1 win against the Tampa Bay Lightning.
 In his only season with the Rangers, Näslund led the team in scoring with 24 goals and was fourth in points with 46.
 He added three points in the playoffs, as the Rangers were eliminated in the first round by the Washington Capitals.

 Following the Rangers' defeat, he announced his retirement from the NHL on 4 May 2009, at the age of 35.
 Näslund had informed Rangers general manager Glen Sather, head coach John Tortorella, and his teammates of his intention to retire prior to the team's playoff elimination.
 By announcing his retirement early in the off-season, Näslund forfeited a $2 million buyout from the Rangers, which would have counted against the team's salary cap for the following season had he waited until he was formally bought out.
 Näslund retired from the NHL second among all-time Swedish players with 395 goals (behind Mats Sundin's 564; he retired the same year).
 His 869 points ranked fifth, while his 1,117 games played ranked fourth.